oliverasistemas/transactions-summary/README.md

 1. It can process financial transactions information read from CSV file.
 2. The CSV input file can be read from local file system or from AWS S3 bucket.
 3. It persists transactions and accounts into a relational database (MySQL).
-4. It sends an summary email listing transactions aggregated data.
+4. It sends a summary email listing transactions aggregated data.
 5. It can be easily branded.
 6. It can be executed on local, container or lambda environments.

-##Run locally on MacOS
+## Run locally on macOS
+### Install Go:
-Install Go: Make sure you have Go installed on your system.
+Make sure you have Go installed on your system.
 You can download it from the official Go website (https://golang.org/) and follow the installation instructions.

 ### Clone the repository: Clone this repository to your local machine using git clone.